rchikhi/rust-seq2kminmers/README.md

 # Intro

 For non-bioinformaticians, this library essentially performs a variant of Run Length Encoding + a fast rolling hash of DNA sequences.
+Its purpose is to very quickly convert any DNA sequence into an ordered list of hashes.
+This then allows to sketch the DNA sequence and do various computations faster, on the sketch rather the initial nucleotides.

-For a primer on k-min-mers, see: https://www.cell.com/cell-systems/fulltext/S2405-4712(21)00332-X?_returnURL=https%3A%2F%2Flinkinghub.elsevier.com%2Fretrieve%2Fpii%2FS240547122100332X%3Fshowall%3Dtrue
+For a primer on k-min-mers and minimizer-space representations, see: https://www.cell.com/cell-systems/fulltext/S2405-4712(21)00332-X?_returnURL=https%3A%2F%2Flinkinghub.elsevier.com%2Fretrieve%2Fpii%2FS240547122100332X%3Fshowall%3Dtrue

 # Features